Questions and answers about Hoppet and fossil-free constructions.

 We don’t know yet.
 But we do know that research and expertise beyond the usual will be required.
 In addition to that, we will need to spend money on broadcasting the project, so we, amongst other things, can reach those who already offer fossil-free options and those who are ready to develop new ones.

-We also want to reach out with the results and opportunities available within the project, so we can inspire more people to change the way they think.
+We also want to reach out with the results and opportunities available within the program, so we can inspire more people to change the way they think.
 That is how we get the maximum value, according to the additional costs that can occur.

 We do not know if it actually will cost more to build a fossil-free building.
 But we do think that it is reasonable to have a setup cost for the project.